-The third regards the order of your Creative Set screenshots.
+The third regards the order of your Creative Set App Store screenshots.
 The screenshots will appear in the same order as they are on your app’s product page and this cannot be changed.
 Furthermore, only 3 screenshots are shown at a time.
 So design accordingly.
 For example, Skyscanner’s app screenshots allow them to create 4 different Creative Sets when they want to use the first two paired screenshots.
-Skyscanner does not have an app preview video in their regular product page.
+Skyscanner does not have an app preview video on their regular product page.
 If they wanted to add one to a Creative Set they would have to first update the product page with an app preview.

 Aside from these few caveats, Creative Sets is a critical feature of Search Ads and should certainly be taken advantage of.
 It’s a fact that visuals are a highly influential app marketing factor, affecting both tap-through-rate (TTR) and conversion rate (CVR).
 Moreover, the higher these metrics get, the more Search Ad auctions you’ll win.
 Thus, you want your app preview and screenshots to be looking good.